Try Our FREE Content Analysis Software and Find Out Where You Stand Against the CompetitionGet started

 Marketers are constantly striving to create unique content that entices readers to share.
 Oftentimes an in-depth article or series of articles is staring you right in the face.
-Let’s look into ways that content marketers can get inspired from existing content.
+Let’s look into ways that content marketers can get inspired from what’s already out there and put a fresh spin on content.

 This is a hard pill for veteran bloggers to swallow.
 For most it’s as if their fingers are in control, typing away furiously as gold shows up on screen.
 Taking the time actually write out an outline can help writers see opportunities to turn one article into an entire series.